 The Work at Height Regulations 2005 has placed increased focus on the selection of work equipment and in particular the use of ladders and stepladders.
+All ladders must be EN131 Professional for use at work.
 The following guidance underlines the minimum requirements that must be taken when ladders and stepladders are used.

-Every employer must ensure that a ladder is used for work at height only if a risk assessment has determined that:-
+Every employer must ensure that a ladder is used for work at height only if a risk assessment has determined that: -

-- The use of more suitable work equipment is not justified because of the low risk and the short duration of use, (guideline is a maximum of 30 minutes in one position depending on the type of work being undertaken and the findings of the site specific risk assessment): or - Existing features on site, which cannot be altered or influenced, means other more suitable work equipment cannot be used.
+• The use of more suitable work equipment is not justified because of the low risk and the short duration of use, (guideline is a maximum of 30 minutes in one position depending on the type of work being undertaken and the findings of the site-specific risk assessment): or

+Existing features on site, which cannot be altered or influenced, means other more suitable work equipment cannot be used.